krish-21/iStock/README.md

 Anton Chekhov, one of the greatest writers of short fiction in history, has rightly said **"Knowlege is of no value unless you put it into practice"**

-This lack of mastery even after several years of practice could be quite a scary situation for investors who are new to the market.How do investors practice stock trading without actually putting in some money?
+This lack of mastery even after several years of practice could be quite a scary situation for investors who are new to the market.
+How do investors practice stock trading without actually putting in some money?

 This problem is solved by our program **iStock**, a stock market simulator written in C++.